IntroductionBrown kiwi live in the North Island. There are four distinct forms, including the Northland brown kiwi.

 For many New Zealanders, brown kiwi (Apteryx mantelli) is the species we think of when kiwi are talked about.
 It is the species that lives closest to human habitation, familiar to many communities in Northland, Coromandel, Bay of Plenty, East Coast/Hawkes Bay and parts of Taranaki.
 It is also the main species on display in captivity.

-This proximity of people to kiwi has created its own risks to birds through increased contact with dogs, cats and cars.
+This proximity of people to kiwi has also created risks to these birds through increased contact with dogs, cats and cars.
 However, it has also been a great advantage to the recovery of the species - hours and hours of effort from community initiatives in restoration benefit brown kiwi populations in many locations.

 All brown kiwi live in the North Island.
 Four geographically and genetically distinct forms have been identified: